collocations.org

 PHRASES

-the moment/point/time of impact
+the moment, point, time, etc. of impact

 Report an error or submit a comment/suggestion on impact